pierredesaxce/WebAromaticityGenerator/README.md

 ## Production

-To deploy the website you need to start it through a WSGI server of your choice or have it hosted on another platform. for more detail look here : https://flask.palletsprojects.com/en/2.1.x/deploying/
+To deploy the website you need to start it through a WSGI server of your choice or have it hosted on another platform.
+For more details, look here : https://flask.palletsprojects.com/en/2.1.x/deploying/

 Here I will show you how to start it using Gunicorn.
 You need to be in the root of the project :